 - Via text: Text LADFAN to 69050

 Online sports betting is not currently legal in California, and it won’t be until 2025, at the earliest.
 In that case, Dodger Stadium won’t have its own online sportsbook app.
 Instead, guests will simply use the online sportsbook of their choice on their mobile device at the stadium.

 Dodger Stadium FAQs

 Dodger Stadium is located in downtown LA, in Elysian Park.
 Set in the isolated valley of Chavez Ravine, the venue is well known for its scenic surroundings.

 The official team store is open daily from 10 a.m. to 5 p.m. and during all games.
 On a non-game day, you can also visit the stadium, take a tour of the venue, or sit on the upper deck.
 The gates open two hours before the opening pitch.

 Dodger Stadium boasts an assortment of food options, including several portable beverage kiosks, buffet restaurants, and more.

 The legal betting age in California is 18.
-So we’d have to see if a sportsbook at Dodgers Stadium would permit 18-year-olds, or if it would make the minimum age 21, which is what most states do for online sports betting.
+So we’d have to see if a sportsbook at Dodgers Stadium would permit 18-year-olds, or if it would make the minimum age 21, which is what most states do for sports betting.

 If CA launches a sports betting market, you’ll be able to bet on all major sports, soccer, golf, tennis, NASCAR, and more.